mitodl/mitx-grading-library/docs/list_grader.md

 ## Basic usage

-Each input is checked against the corresponding answer, using the `ItemGrader` StringGrader.
+In this example, each input is checked against the corresponding answer, using `StringGrader` as the subgrader.

 ```python
 grader = ListGrader(